Itanium C++ ABI: Contracts Specification

 The contract entrypoint function has the following responsibilities:

-• Unpack the compiler-generated contract violation data and use it to construct the std::contract_violation object.
+• Unpack the compiler-generated contract violation data and use it to construct the std::contracts::contract_violation object.

 • Select and call the user-provided contract violation handler, if one is provided, or the default handler otherwise.